glebbash/nta/README.md

 ### Clone this project
 - Folk or clone this project
 - In the root folder, run `yarn && yarn app:dep` to install the dependencies.
 - Run the app: On terminal 1, run packager with `yarn app:start`.
-On terminal 2, run `yarn ios` or `yarn android` for respective platform.
+On terminal 2, run `yarn android`.
 - Run on web: Run `yarn web:dev`
 - Run on desktop: `yarn electron`